tcampos123/LoRa-Gateway-with-ESP32/README.md

 Configurations
 =====================================================

+                                  In the file: ESP-sc-gway.ino

+Lines 142 to 147--> #define _PIN_OUT 3 , 3 is the configurations for the esp32 pins

                                   In the file: ESP-sc-gway.h

 Line 90--> #define _PIN_OUT 3 , 3 is the configurations for the esp32 pins